girbola/imageviewer/README.md

 Video player has been exported from this project.

 ## Short instructions
-- Select folders on left side
+- Select folders on the left side
 - Double-click opens images preview in new window.

 ### Download compiled file